-- FOR each of the 7 nominees for election to the Board (Item 1), and - FOR ratification of the appointment of EKS&H LLLP as our independent registered public accounting firm for 2018 (Item 2). - FOR approval of an amendment to the Company's Amended and Restated 2014 Incentive Stock Plan to increase the number of shares reserved for issuance under the Plan by 700,000 shares (Item 3). - The Board is not making a recommendation either FOR or AGAINST the stockholder proposal to amend our bylaw regarding stockholder proxy access (Item 4).
+- FOR each of the 7 nominees for election to the Board (Item 1), and - FOR ratification of the appointment of EKS&H LLLP as our independent registered public accounting firm for 201 7 (Item 2). - FOR approval of an amendment to the Company's Amended and Restated 2014 Incentive Stock Plan to increase the number of shares reserved for issuance under the Plan by 1,087,000 shares (Item 3).